Laarni Lozada: Career

 Her first single, Manalig Ka, was written by Ryan Cayabyab.
 It is included in the Top 10 scholar's album, namely Scholar's Sing Cayabyab.
 The album Scholar's Sing Cayabyab has been certified with a gold award.

-On September 30, 2008, Laarni signed her very first recording contract with ABS-CBN and Star Records.
+On September 30, 2008, Laarni signed her very first recording contract with ABS-CBN and Star Music.
 With all new compositions, she is set to release an album in the near future.